square/square-python-sdk/doc/models/get-team-member-wage-response.md

 # Get Team Member Wage Response

 A response to a request to get a `TeamMemberWage`.
-Contains the requested `TeamMemberWage` objects.
-May contain a set of `Error` objects if the request resulted in errors.
+The response contains the requested `TeamMemberWage` objects and might contain a set of `Error` objects if the request resulted in errors.

 ## Structure